 Rainbow Gel Fruit Parfait Cups

 - In the microwave or in a pot on the stove, gently warm the ice cream until it is partially melted, then stir until completely melted but still cold (if it is not still cold, chill briefly in the refrigerator.
-Transfer ¼ cup of the melter ice cream to a medium-sized bowl or 2 cup measure cup.
+Transfer 1/4 cup of the melted ice cream to a medium-sized bowl or 2 cup measuring cup.
 Set the rest aside.

 - Sprinkle the packet of gelatin over the quarter cup melted ice cream and stir in.
 Let sit for several minutes until absorbed and softened.